negativexp/Password-manager/README.md

 where the .EXE is located
 ### How secure is it?
 Long story short, nothing is and neither is this.
-The contents can still be viewed in a memory scanner program like "Cheat Engine", but where the program and files are local and secured/encrypted under one password, it is gonna be safe unless someone will know your password.
+The contents can still be viewed in a memory scanner program like "Cheat Engine", the program and files are local and secured/encrypted under one password, it is gonna be safe unless someone will know your password.
 ## Bug report
 Bug | Information | Fixed?